 The geographical scope of the regime is also quite new.
 On the one hand, it includes "all waters landward of the outer limits of its exclusive economic zone," thus also covering territorial waters and internal waters, a situation not at all common in the regime of sea fisheries.
 On the other hand, the regime extends into the high seas, thus universalizing the primary interest and responsibility of the state of origin.
-This means that conservation measures adopted by such a state will have an effect beyond the exclusive economic zone, subject to some forms of cooperation.
-Because of the prevailing interest of the state of origin there are no requirements as to the optimum utilization or other forms of participation of third states in the fisheries of salmon in the exclusive economic zone.
-For the same reason it will be for the state of origin to establish the total allowable catch of salmon for the whole of its migratory range, subject again to some forms of consultation and cooperation; 55 enforcement of measures and regulations beyond the exclusive economic zone will normally require an agreement between the state of origin and other states concerned,56 but unilateral action is not unknown in practice.57
+This means that conservation measures adopted by such a state will have an effect beyond the exclusive economic zone, subject to some forms of cooperation.53 Because of the prevailing interest of the state of origin there are no requirements as to the optimum utilization or other forms of participation of third states in the fisheries of salmon in the exclusive economic zone.54 For the same reason it will be for the state of origin to establish the total allowable catch of salmon for the whole of its migratory range, subject again to some forms of consultation and cooperation;55 enforcement of measures and regulations beyond the exclusive economic zone

-50 See generally H. N. Scheiber, "Origins of the abstention doctrine in ocean law: Japanese-US relations and the Pacific fisheries, 1937-1958," Ecology Law Quarterly, Vol. 16, 1989, 23-99.
+See generally H. N. Scheiber, "Origins of the abstention doctrine in ocean law: Japanese-US relations and the Pacific fisheries, 1937-1958," Ecology Law Quarterly, Vol. 16, 1989, 23-99.